Cosmetics – Exploring humectants

 Ever wonder how your lotion helps prevent dry skin?
 There are many ingredients that go into creating the perfect moisturizing lotion, but one class of ingredients in particular helps lotions and other cosmetic and personal care products work; humectants.

 Humectants describe ingredients that draw in and retain moisture.
-There are a variety of humectants some of them are commonly known ingredients like honey, other ingredients are synthesized from plants and other sources to create ingredients like glycerin, hyaluronic acid, propylene glycol, and more.
+There are a variety of humectants.
+Some are naturally occurring others are synthesized from organic compounds or petrochemicals.

-These synthesized ingredients perform an important role in providing cosmetic and personal care products the ability to work effectively by attracting and retaining moisture.
+Synthesized humectant ingredients are important in providing cosmetic and personal care products with the ability to work effectively by attracting and retaining moisture.

 How do humectants help moisturize?